 Average of around grade 4 across all GCSE results

 3 courses – mixture A level and BTEC

 Average of between grade 4 and grade 5 across all GCSE results

 Average of between grades 5 and 6 across all GCSE results, depending on the courses to be studied

 4 courses – A level and / or BTEC

 The requirement for 4 courses is at least 7 GCSE’s at 7 or above and averaging at least grade 7 across all GCSEs

 Please note, entry onto some A level courses requires specific GCSE subjects and grades.
-For example, A Level Mathematics, A Level Biology, A Level Chemistry and A Level Physics all require a least a grade 6 in the relevant GCSEs.
+For example, A Level Mathematics, A Level Biology, A Level Chemistry and A Level Physics all require a least a grade 6 in the relevant GCSEs and ideally an average of grade 6 across all GCSEs.
 Students also will need to achieve at least a grade 6 in the respective language GCSE to study A Levels in French, German or Spanish.
 Please see individual course information sheets on the College website for full details.
-If you do not have a grade 4 in either GCSE English Language or Maths and you qualify to follow a study programme at the College, you will be required to retake one or both of these subjects in your first year.
+Where a student qualifies for a study programme, but has not achieved a grade 4 (or C) in GCSE English Language or Maths, it is a government requirement that a retake in these subjects forms part of the study programme.
 The importance of GCSE English Language at grade 4 cannot be overemphasized, as this is a requirement for most courses.
 It may not be possible to construct an advanced study programme without a grade 4 in this subject.